Should I Love You: Release

 "Should I Love You" was released in the United States and Canada only on 7" and 12" vinyl.
 The B-side, "Paint It Blue", was taken from Red and Blue and written solely by Farrow.
 In addition to the main 7" release, a promotional 7" vinyl was also released in the US.
 A 12" vinyl, released commercially and as a promotional release, featured an extended version of "Should I Love You", lasting a duration of over seven minutes, on both sides of the vinyl.

 Music video

-A music video was filmed to promote the single.
-The video features Farrow performing the song with backing musicians, as well as footage of Farrow in a restaurant where a woman, sat with an older man, can't help but notice Farrow.
+An accompanying music video was filmed to promote the single.
+It was shot at Carthay Studios in Los Angeles by director and producer Mark Robinson.
+The video features Farrow performing the song with backing musicians, as well as footage of Farrow in a restaurant where a woman, sat with an older man, cannot help but notice Farrow.
 As the video progresses, the older man gets more suspicious, to the point where he reveals his cane to actually be a sword weapon.
 The music video was given light rotation on MTV.